The Unintended Consequences of Post-Disaster Policies for Spatial Sorting

 100 Pages Posted: 5 Oct 2022 Last revised: 7 Sep 2023

 Date Written: October 4, 2022

-Post-disaster aid aims to relieve affected communities, but excessive bailouts may encourage economic activity to remain in exposed areas.
-We provide new empirical and theoretical evidence on the spatial consequences of post-disaster policies related to political motives.
-Using the exogenous variation in the timing of natural disasters, we show that hurricanes close to Election Day lead to increased post-disaster efforts at the local level and result in increased population sorting into the impacted areas.
-To quantify and comprehend the implications of this new sorting pattern for the aggregate economy, we introduce the relationship between electoral cycles and post-disaster policies as a new feature in a dynamic spatial general equilibrium model.
-We show that households respond to current post-disaster policies by sorting in hazard-prone coastal areas.
-In the short run, current post-disaster policies improve aggregate welfare at the expense of large overall GDP and productivity losses.
+We provide new empirical and theoretical evidence on the spatial consequences of public policies driven by electoral motives.
+Using exogenous variation in the timing of natural disasters, we show that hurricanes occurring close to Election Day in the United States lead to increased local post-disaster efforts.
+These electorally motivated measures lead populations to sort into hazard-prone areas.
+To comprehend the aggregate implications of this sorting pattern, we introduce the relationship between electoral cycles and public policies in a spatial equilibrium model.
+These electorally motivated policies generate considerable productivity and output losses without being compensated by aggregate welfare gains.

-Keywords: Natural Disasters, Political Budget Cycles, Spatial Sorting
+Keywords: Natural Disasters, Electoral Cycles, Fiscal Policies, Spatial Sorting

 Suggested Citation: Suggested Citation